KenHino/PyVibLocalizer/README.md

             ```
             $ pip install matplotlib
             ```
-            if you use WSL2, below command may be needed.
+            Tf you use WSL2, below command may be needed.
             ```bash
             $ sudo apt-get install python3-tk
             ```